 We have pictured as support images a pint, quart, and half-gallon.
 One variation has an embossed “C” with a small, solid arrow or triangle on both ends between the arched “MASON’S” and “PATENT” embossed copy.
 In some examples, there is illegible ghosting below the “-C-” which looks to be the CFJCo monogram for Consolidated Fruit Jar Company.
 Others depict variations of the “DUPONT” logo.
 One has a backward “N.”

 We have many Mason’s Patent Nov.
 30th, 1858 jars in our museum.
 Please visit with each.

 Primary Image: The Mason’s Patent Nov.
 30th 1858 Dupont jar imaged on location by the FOHBC Virtual Museum midwest studio led by Alan DeMaison.

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann

 Support: Reference to Consolidated Fruit Jar Co. by Bill Lockhart, Beau Shriever, Bill Lindsey, and Carol Serr

-Support Images: Lot 11770: DUPONT in Oval on Reverse MASONS -C- PATENT 1858 Pint.
+Support Images: Auction Lot 11770: DUPONT in Oval on Reverse MASONS -C- PATENT 1858 Pint.
 Color: Aquamarine.
 Closure: zinc cap.
 Appearance: sparkling glass.
 Condition: edge flaking on the ground mouth.
-Embossing: strong Base: “3” Age: late 1800s Availability: rare reverse-embossed Mason pint – Greg Spurgeon, North American Glass
+Embossing: strong.
+Base: “3” Age: late 1800s Availability: rare reverse-embossed Mason pint – Greg Spurgeon, North American Glass